yaroslavdraha/wagtail_headless_preview_example/README.md

-# wagtail_headless_preview_example
+# Headless Wagtail Preview example

-Headless Wagtail preview example
+This is an example repository that is part of article on Medium: https://medium.com/@yaroslavdraha/headless-wagtail-and-next-js-preview-mode-f6f29c944830